obelisk2u/DynamicRythms/README.md

 # DynamicRythms

-DynamicRythms is a data-driven project aimed at analyzing rhythmic patterns within datasets.
-It encompasses exploratory data analysis (EDA), modeling techniques, and legacy code to facilitate comprehensive rhythm analysis.
+DynamicRythms is a data-centric research project that investigates the predictive relationship between rare weather events and power outages.
+This repository contains all the essential code and resources for training and evaluating deep learning and gradient boosting models to empirically validate this correlation.

 ## Project Structure